10 June 2019

 The consumption of red meat and processed meat is convincingly associated with a modest increased risk of bowel cancer.
 In fact, a recent Australian study found that in 2010, 18 per cent of bowel cancer diagnoses were attributable to consumption of red and processed meat.
 And the more you consume, the worse off you are.

 For every 100 g of red meat you eat per day, the risk of bowel cancer is increased by 17 per cent.
-And for every 50 g of processed meat (that’s approximately the amount of ham used to make a roll), there is an 18 per cent increase in risk.
+And consuming 50g of processed meat daily (that’s approximately the amount of ham used to make a roll), increases bowel cancer risk by 18% in the long term.

 How much meat is too much?